kosamari/web.advent.today/2016/notes-on-testing-with-jest.md

   - I really liked the interactive CLI that comes with it.
 In `watch` mode, Jest runs only the tests associated with your code changes.
 But it allows you to interact with the tests by providing functionality to update snapshots, search for a particular suite, run all tests if you want to.
   - [Great documentation](https://facebook.github.io/jest/docs/getting-started.html)
   - Snapshot testing for components.
 It is kind of tailor made for React apps.
-  - Easy configuration and great defaults.
+  - Great defaults meaning "Zero" configuration.
 Running `jest` alone would be enough to run test files.
 Mocking is not a marriage of complexity and confusion.
-  - Existing tests could be [easily migrated](https://facebook.github.io/jest/docs/migration-guide.html#content)
+  - Existing tests could be easily migrated [manually or through automated codemods](https://facebook.github.io/jest/docs/migration-guide.html#content)

 __What about testing on the browser?__